walterwhites/Trip/README.md

 ## Other informations
 - All microservices use Actuator library which allow to expose endpoint that Eureka Server use to know microservices's health:
 Exemple, Eureka call http://localhost:9096/actuator to know Zuul microservice's health

+## Db init
+We use Postgres, schema and data file are provided inside resources folders, the only requirement is to have these Postgres Db or create them:
+- createdb adventures
+- createdb category
+- createdb client
+- createdb payment

 ## Debug the app
 DebugUtils class provide many methods to debug the code, requests etc.